Zwoelf12/compare_croco_scvx_komo_casadi/todo/13_02_23_progress.md

 # BACKLOG
 - if Quim is ready write python bindings for c++ version before starting experiments
+- change forked repo to branch of imrc repo

 # IN PROGRESS
 - save output from croco in same format as in my framework